 While the Competition Synthetic is another dedicated clays gun, built from the ground up to obliterate flying orange disks, it’s a radical departure from any of its smooth-bore antecedents.

 There’s no nicely figured wood, scrollwork or bird dogs cavorting on this gun’s exterior.
-Instead, the Competition Synthetic’s receiver — still made of sturdy steel — sports a simple silver nickel finish.
+Instead, the Competition Synthetic’s receiver — still made of sturdy steel — sports a simple silver-nickel finish.

 The pistol grip is embossed with a smoother pebbled pattern.
-While sweaty hands may prefer checkering, given an opposable thumb and a full-handed grip, slippage wasn’t a problem even on the hottest days.
+While sweaty hands may prefer actual checkering, given an opposable thumb and a full-handed grip, slippage wasn’t a problem even on the hottest days.
 In Texas.

 As befitting a dedicated target shotgun, the 1100 Competition features a lengthy 30-inch blued steel barrel.
-It’s topped with a wide 10mm vent rib with a small mid-bead and a larger white bead at the muzzle end.
+It’s topped with a wide 10mm target-style rib with a small mid-bead and a larger white bead at the muzzle end.

 You get skeet, improved cylinder, light modified, modified and full tubes.
 The package also includes a variety of wrenches, springs and spacers.

 You’ll need those additional bits to fit the shotgun to your form — something the 1100 Competition Synthetic does exceedingly well.
 It has an adjustable comb.
 With a few turns of an Allen wrench, you can adjust length of pull, drop at comb, drop at heel, as well as cast on and cast off.